sgdheeban/WorkApp/README.md

 * Maven 3.2.3+ (for building)
 * Python 2.4+ (for running with the launcher script)

+## Create Test Table in MySQL

+Create the following database and table in MySQL (Ensure the MySQL server is up and running).
+Alternatively, you can use the --createMySQLSchema option through the commandline option args, and filling out the schema in the MySQLSchema.sql under the config folder in the root directory of WorkAppServer project.

+    CREATE DATABASE testdb IF NOT EXISTS;
+    USE testdb;
+    CREATE TABLE user (name text, age int(11));

 ## Building WokApp

 WorkApp is a standard Maven project.
 Simply run the following command from the project root directory: